sayeedjoy/Date-Sniffer/README.md

 - Copy dates to clipboard
 - Shows dates in UTC format
 - Works with LinkedIn comments as well
+- Automatic detection now shows directly in the popup when available
+- Dark mode toggle with preference saved

 ## How it Works

 The extension extracts timestamps embedded in the IDs of TikTok videos and LinkedIn posts:

-- **TikTok**: Extracts the first 31 bits from the video ID and converts it to a Unix timestamp
+- **TikTok**: Extracts seconds from the high bits of the video ID and converts to milliseconds for accurate dates
 - **LinkedIn**: Uses the first 41 bits from post/comment IDs to get the creation timestamp
 - These timestamps are then converted to human-readable UTC dates